Frequently Asked Questions:

 Why isn’t there an option to claim lumen maintenance values at times longer than 25,000 hours?

-In developing this new metric, LED Lighting Facts and the DOE SSL Reliability and Lifetime Working Group worked to avoid the implication that long lumen maintenance times translated directly to long lifetimes of the complete lamp or luminaire.
+In developing this new metric, LED Lighting Facts worked to avoid the implication that long lumen maintenance times translated directly to long lifetimes of the complete lamp or luminaire.
 Long lumen maintenance times, which are commonly quoted up to 50,000 hours, have still not been verified through rigorous lifetime and reliability testing.

 What about products with special features – can the lumen maintenance be submitted?